Renovating an Ornamental Garden Windmill

 Flaws with Wooden Garden Ornaments

-Attractive as they may look when new, wooden garden ornaments (including plant potters) are all too often made from softwood that hasn’t been properly pressure treated; and invariably, within just a few years start to rot.
+Attractive as they may look when new, wooden garden ornaments (including plant potters) are all too often made from softwood that hasn’t been properly pressure treated; and invariably, within just a few years, they start to rot.

 Under the British cold and damp climate it doesn’t matter how frequently you apply wood preserver, within five years they are but a relic of their former self; as with our windmill.